frappe/erpnext_documentation/user/manual/en/accounts/cost-center.md

 <!-- add-breadcrumbs -->
 # Cost Center

-**A Cost Center is a department of an organization to which costs are charged.**
+**A Cost Center is a part of an organization where costs or income can be charged.**

+In ERPNext you can use the Cost Center as a Profit Center.

 Your Chart of Accounts is mainly designed to provide reports to the government and tax authorities.